-April to September: the Cottage will be ready for you from 6:00pm on Monday onwards and we need you to leave by 12:00 noon on Friday.
+April to September: the Cottage will be ready for you from 4:00pm on the day you arrive and we need you to leave by 12:00 noon on the day you leave.

-October to March: the Cottage will be ready for you from 3:00pm on Monday onwards and we need you to leave by 12:00 noon on Friday.
-Note that in mid-winter it is dark from 4:00pm onwards and there are no streetlights on the headland.
+October to March: please bring a torch with you.
+The Cottage will be ready for you from 3:00pm on the day you arrive and we need you to leave by 12:00 noon on the day you leave.
+In mid-winter it is dark from 4:00pm onwards and there are no streetlights on the headland.

 Please always leave the keys in the keysafe.
 There is a £25 charge for replacement keys.

 There must be clear vehicular access the Lighthouse at all times.
 We are not responsible for any actions taken by the Northern Lighthouse Board, their contractors or agents or the emergency services if your vehicle blocks access to the Lighthouse.